AnDrOlEiN/tttoe-api/services/app/README.md

 #### `reset`

-Indicates that one of the player made reset of board
+Indicates that one of the player made reset of board,

 **Payload**: